base/base/docs/specs/interop/liquidity_migration.md

 If the legacy token is not included in the token list (for new tokens, for instance), the `checkPair` will verify validity against the factory.

+### Backwards compatibility

+The check on legacy address validity will query the upgraded `OptimismMintableERC20Factory`, which stores new deployments in a mapping from the legacy address to the _remote token_ address.
+This method should also allow tokens that were deployed before the factory upgrade.
+To address this situation, a token list will be written to the same mapping via storage manipulation.
+How the allowed list is created is still to be defined.

 ### Decimal management